 Drinking from a cup

 Children’s brains are constantly developing, forming thousands of new connections from everyday interactions.
 Parents have the greatest influence on their child’s brain development.
 Every day there are new opportunities to build growth mindset and have a major impact on your child’s future success in life.
 Like most new skills in life, growth mindset parenting takes practice and repetition.

 Books are a powerful resource for helping parents to foster a growth mindset in kids.
-Here you can download My Little Growing Mindset books for free.
-They are filled with internal scripts that help toddlers with their thought processes in solving a problem.
+Here you can download My Little Growing Mindset books.
+They are filled with internal scripts that help children with their thought processes in solving a problem.
 Instead of repeating a single phrase, the text includes questions and observations.

 These stories eliminate the guesswork and help you start teaching your child growth mindset thinking right away.
-Download this entire series of growth mindset stories at no cost.
+Download this entire series of growth mindset stories.
 New books and articles are introduced often, so be sure to subscribe.

-Your toddler’s growth mindset matters.
-Protect it, develop it, celebrate it!
+Your child's growth mindset matters.
+Protect it, strengthen it, celebrate it!